sithmel/remark-music-plugins/demo/example.md

 # Music Notation Demo

-This document demonstrates both the LilyPond and SVGuitar integrations in music-md.
+This document demonstrates both the LilyPond and guitar-chart integrations in music-md.

 ## Simple Melody